 3. Adjustments to the GMP, Fixed Contract Price or Other Maximum Contract Price.
 The Contract shall clearly identify the standards or factors under which changes or additional Work will be considered outside of the Work Scope that warrants an increase in the GMP, fixed Contract price or other maximum Contract Price as well as criteria for decreasing the GMP, fixed Contract price or other maximum Contract Price.
-The GMP, fixed Contract price or other maximum Contract Price as the scope of Work defined at the establishment of the GMP, fixed Contract price or other maximum Contract Price or most recent amendment to the GMP, fixed Contract price or other maximum Contract Price.
+The GMP, fixed Contract price or other maximum Contract Price.
+The GMP, fixed Contract price or other maximum Contract Price shall not be increased without a concomitant increase to the scope of Work defined at the establishment of the GMP, fixed Contract price or other maximum Contract Price amendment to the GMP, fixed Contract price or other maximum Contract Price.